AndrewEmad14/ITIDocs/Java/Notes.md

             public void processNumbers(List<? extends Number> list) { ... }
         c.
 Lower Bounded:
             public void addIntegers(List<? super Integer> list) { ... }
+        Use When:
+        Return the same specific type that was passed in Preserve type information for the caller
+        Work with the specific subtype's unique methods Remeber that you cant have say a static instance with a T since this generic is only for the instance you will have to use wild cards instead

 # wild cards and generics